Open3DA/LL3DA/README.md

 ## 📖 Citation

-If you find our code or paper helps, please consider citing:
+If you find our code or paper helps, please consider starring ⭐ us and citing:

 ```bibtex
 ```